Bookkeeping Accounting and Auditing Clerk Staffing

-- Help determine budgets, forecasting, analyses, and risk management.
+- Helps determine budgets, forecasting, analyses and risk management.

-- Assists with the annual audit process and preparing schedules.
+- Assists with the annual audit process and prepares schedules.

 - Maintains and archives detailed financial records.

-- Review bills for the company to find potential errors or discrepancies.
+- Reviews bills for the company to find potential errors or discrepancies.

-- Ensure confidentiality and privacy of financial records.
+- Ensures confidentiality and privacy of financial records.

-- Form payment strategies to make timely payments.
+- Forms payment strategies to make timely payments.

-- Be available for on-call responsibilities and on demand client needs.
+- Is available for on-call responsibilities and on-demand client needs.

-- Be available for overtime work when needed.
+- Is available for overtime work when needed.